Categorical diagonalization and $p$-cells: New conjectures about -cells

 Meanwhile, the computation in finite characteristic is an order of magnitude more difficult, and lacks many useful tools available in the characteristic zero setting.
 While our computations for the half twist in type $C_2$ involved only a handful of Gaussian eliminations (6 pages of work), the computation of the full twist was enormous (60 pages of work) and quite involved.
 At the moment there is no organizing structure, only a mass of computations, though we hope one day this will be rectified. \end{rmk}

 So, where do the extra eigenmaps come from?
 The example of type $C_2$ sheds light on this question.

 \begin{ex} The eigenmap for the $0$-cell $\la_{\bug}$ lifts over $\Z$ in a fairly straightforward way, and descends to an eigenmap for the $p$-cell $\la_{\pbug}$.
 Meanwhile, the extra $p$-cell $\la_s$ has eigenvalue $\one(0)[4]$, a homological degree unmatched by any $0$-cell, so its eigenmap is not an adaptation of any characteristic zero eigenmap.
-A false intuition comes from Example \ref{ex:2torsion}, where $2$-torsion appears in the space of maps $B_s \to \HT_W \ot B_s$ when working up to homotopy (over $\Z$).
-Because of this, we originally expected that the extra eigenmap $\al = \al_{\la_s}$ would come from a $2$-torsion element inside the $\Z$-lift of $\HOM(\one, \FT_W)$.
-After computing, we found that $\HOM(\one, \FT_W)$ is torsion-free.
-The extra eigenmap $\al_{\la_s}$ does lift over $\Z$, but it is only $2$-torsion modulo the sublattice $\IC_{< \la_s}$.
 In characteristic zero there is a one-dimensional space of chain maps $\one(0)[4] \to \FT_W$ modulo homotopy, and the most obvious generator has a lift over $\Z$ which we denote $\phi$.
-As it turns out, $2 \al_{\la_s}$ is homotopic to $\phi$.
-See \S\ref{eigentorsion} for details. \end{ex}

-To summarize this example: in type $C_2$, working over $\Z$, one computes that $\HOM(\one, \FT_W)$ is free\footnote{The space of chain maps from a shift of $\one$ to $\FT_W$ is free over $\Z$, but it is not obvious that the same should be true of chain maps modulo homotopy.
+Let $\HOM$ denote the bigraded space of morphisms (of all graded and homological degrees) in the homotopy category.
+In type $C_2$ over $\Z$, one can compute that $\HOM(\one, \FT_W)$ is free\footnote{The space of chain maps from a shift of $\one$ to $\FT_W$ is free over $\Z$, but it is not obvious that the same should be true of chain maps modulo homotopy.
 In type $A$, Hom spaces in the homotopy category were computed in \cite{ElHog16a}, using spectral sequences which degenerated due to parity.
 One hopes that similar parity arguments will also apply over $\Z$, allowing one to prove freeness and other properties of full twists.} over $\Z$.
-Surprisingly, the $\Z$-lattice of morphisms in the homotopy category is twice as big as the lattice one might expect from characteristic zero.
-Said another way, the filtration of the Hecke category by monoidal ideals equips the lattice $\Hom(\one, \FT_W)$ with a filtration by sublattices, and the sublattice in $\IC_{< \la_s}$ has index two in homological degree $4$.
+The subspace of morphisms in the ideal $\IC_{< \la_s}$ (which one can define over $\Z$) form a sublattice.
+In homological degree $4$, this sublattice has index $2$.
+In fact, $\phi \in \IC_{< \la_s}$.
+The new eigenmap $\al_{\la_s}$ (in characteristic $2$) does lift over $\Z$, and $2 \al_{\la_s}$ is homotopic to $\phi$.
+See \S\ref{eigentorsion} for details.

+In summary, the new eigenmap does not come from a torsion element in $\HOM(\one, \FT_W)$, but from an element which is torsion modulo the sublattice $\IC_{< \la_s}$.
+This is in contrast to Example \ref{ex:2torsion}, where $\al_{\la_s} \ot B_s$ produces a $2$-torsion element in $\HOM(B_s, \HT_W \ot B_s)$.
+Another takeaway is that, when working over $\Z$, $\HOM(\one, \FT_W)$ is bigger than the experts familiar with characteristic zero may expect.
+While the map $\phi$ is the obvious generator in characteristic zero, it only generates an index $2$ sublattice over $\Z$. \end{ex}